 Here's how we make it happen.

 Maintaining a weekly capacity requires that all tasks start and finish within a week.
 At AirSaas, we want to bring you a more macro view, closer to your realities.
-You can choose the capacity time scale: quarterly, half-yearly or according to the duration of your IP.
+You can choose the capacity time scale: quarterly, half-yearly or according to the duration of your PI.

 Let's discuss, and book a free AirSaas trial.